Skip to main content

 Training modes

-• SFT + RL: SFT followed by GRPO reinforcement learning
+• SFT + RL: SFT followed by GRPO reinforcement learning.

-Tool workflow
+Tool calling

 1